Unpaid Toll Scam Text Messages Taking Their Toll on the US

 Robocall Heatmap

-Discover which scams are most prominent across the US in our nationwide heatmap that plots the state-by-state picture of scams on a monthly basis throughout 2024.
+Discover which scams are most prominent across the US in our nationwide heatmap that plots the state-by-state picture of scams on a monthly basis throughout 2025.

 Unwanted Calls Nationwide Snapshot

-۶Ƶ estimates that more than 70 billion unwanted calls were made in the last 12 months representing a 18% increase over the last 12 months versus the previous 12 months.
-Unwanted calls decreased 17% from November to December at 5.5B.
-This represents an 27% increase from December 2023 to December 2024.
+۶Ƶ estimates that more than 88 billion unwanted calls were made in the last 12 months representing a 49% increase over the last 12 months versus the previous 12 months.
+Unwanted calls decreased 3% from May to June at 8.9B.
+This represents an 70% increase from June 2024 to June 2025.

 Unwanted calls are comprised of nuisance calls and high-risk calls.
 The severity of harm of nuisance calls are moderate.
 The severity of harm for high-risk calls is deemed as a major invasion of privacy that can cause emotional distress.